Young Researcher Entrepreneurship Bootcamp

 Teaching Method

-The course will leverage the newest research from DTU on how to teach entrepreneurship to young researchers.
+The course will leverage the newest research from DTU & CBS on how to teach entrepreneurship to young researchers.
 The didactic approach will be an engaging learning-by-doing format that reflects the applied nature of entrepreneurship:

-• Lectures given by experts
+• Lectures/talks given by experts

 • Experiential and game-based learning